orcuttlab/KEGG-Annotation-Genome-Clustering/README.md

 # KEGG-Annotation-Genome-Clustering
-Cluster genomes based on KEGG annotation content.

 This program runs KOFAMSCAN (-mapper option) on a set of input protein fasta files.
 It then clusters the genomes by similarity based on their KEGG annotations.

-Fasta file format requirements:

 Please format fasta files with a simple name that is one string with no spaces or special characters besides dashes or underscores.
 The shorter and simpler the name, the better.
 The fasta file name should be formatted so that everything before .faa is what you want your genomes to be called in downstream figures.
-Please ensure the fasta headers are formatted in a simple way that is one string of text.
-It is best that the individual ORFs are formatted in a way that is easily identifiable for downstream parsing.
+It is best of the fasta headers are formatted in a way that is easily identifiable for downstream parsing.
+Example

-Example of an ideal fasta header:

->GenomeName_Orf1
+">GenomeName_Orf1"

 If you are using genomes downloaded from a database like NCBI or IMG it is probably best to use the identifiers used on those databases for future reference:

->ImgGenomeeID_ImgOrfID
+">ImgGenomeeID_ImgOrfID"

 The resulting KOFAMSCAN annotation files are used to build a Genome x KEGG ID count table, with KEGG ID's missing from a given genome counted as 0
 The KEGG content table is an output (PREFIX__KO_Table.txt).
 Additionally, the genomes are hierarchically clustered based on KEGG content using the euclidean distance of KEGG presence/absence data and the Wards linkage method.